x2APIC and APIC Virtualization

 kvm-pv-eoi,kvm-pv-ipi, andkvm-pv-tlb-flushare optional accelerations.
 They should not be part of the first LAPIC/IPI or TLB-shootdown proof because they would make correctness depend on a Linux/KVM-specific host contract. - APIC virtualization features such as APICv or AMD AVIC are VMM-side acceleration mechanisms. capOS should not require or detect them before it has a stable architectural x2APIC path.

-The practical QEMU proof target is therefore:
+The practical QEMU proof targets are therefore:

 -smp 2. - Prove LAPIC timer ticks on vector 48 and IPI delivery on vector 49.